De4i/iopn-tokens/README.md

-# Sample Hardhat Project
+# Deploy contracts with hardhat

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project create a deploy token on the IOPN network

 Try running some of the following tasks: